Resveratrol

 Does resveratrol actually extend lifespan in humans?

-Does resveratrol blunt exercise training adaptations?
+Does resveratrol blunt exercise adaptations?

 How This Score Could Change